dalehenrich/filetree/README.md

   git clone https://github.com/dalehenrich/filetree.git
 ```

-"If you clone the filetree repository, then you should use:

-  '/opt/git/filetree/repository/'

-as the path for attaching the FileTree repository.
-"

 ### Attach to filetree repository and load latest packages (use correct path to your filetree download/clone)

+You can use the `+Repository` button in the **MonticelloBrowser** to attach to the filetree repository or execute the following:

 ```Smalltalk
 Gofer new
     repository: (MCFileTreeRepository new directory: